Regional Sales Manager – Midlands

 Responsibilities:

-• Carry out in house repairs and fault diagnosis on equipment.
+• Fault diagnosis on equipment.

 • Carry out planned maintenance for all equipment in the depot.